Limited Audio Series · 8 Episodes

 With Roger Tucker and Sheryl Hilliard Tucker

 My father calls my stepmother his career whisperer.
-She felt him losing passion before he had fully named it to himself.
+She felt him losing passion before he could feel the drift.
 She reframed a pivot he hadn't imagined as something that connected directly to what he already knew about himself.
 He went into teaching thinking he'd stay a couple of years.
 He stayed fifteen.
 That is not advice.
 That is the specific form of attention that sees what someone can't yet see from inside their own experience, and hands it back in a frame they can use.
 I've seen what that kind of partnership makes possible, in their relationship and in my own.

 Send this to someone building a shared life who is still learning what partnership can actually do.